lilit-nersisyan/bioinf-2020/README.md

 # bioinf-2020
 An introductory course to computational biology focusing on genomics and systems biology.

+Course materials and links to recordings are available under each folder.

 ## Next meeting

 **When:** Monday, September 07, 21:00 Yerevan time